TheShy-Dream/AtCAF/README.md

 # AtCAF

-The code is related to the paper: AtCAF: Attention-based causality-aware fusion network formultimodal sentiment analysis.
+The code is related to the paper: AtCAF: Attention-based causality-aware fusion network for multimodal sentiment analysis.

 ## Datasets